Data-ptr/MH6111-Disassembler/README.md

 * `org`
   - origin (location counter)
 * `skip`
-  - do not generate labels for address BYTES
+  - do not generate labels for operands at address BYTES

 ### Comments